 Chief Executive Officer

-Based in Victoria, David joined Root Partnerships in 1998, becoming a Director in 2010 and CEO in 2019.
+David joined Root Partnerships in 1998, becoming a Director in 2010 and CEO in 2019.
 David sits on the Board of Directors.
 As CEO, he is responsible for managing Root Partnerships’ day-to-day operations and client relationships nationally.
+He also undertakes the role of strategic advisor or project director on some of Root Partnerships’ highest-profile projects.

 David has over 25 years’ experience managing design and delivery across a diverse range of high profile projects in the cultural, commercial and retail sectors for both public and private sector clients.
 He is a qualified architect with a passion for leading and seeking innovative and positive outcomes to complex projects.